Mohamed Mahmoud Ould Mohamedou: Biography

 From 2004 to 2008, Mohamedou was associate director of the Program on Humanitarian Policy and Conflict Research at Harvard University where he founded the Transnational and Non-State Armed Groups Project.

-He was appointed as ambassador and director of multilateral cooperation at the Ministry of Foreign Affairs and Cooperation in Mauritania in 2008, and subsequently minister of foreign affairs and cooperation.
+He was appointed ambassador and director of multilateral cooperation at the Ministry of Foreign Affairs and Cooperation in Mauritania in 2008, and subsequently minister of foreign affairs and cooperation.
 He went back to academia in 2009.

-Mohamedou teaches in the International History and Politics Department of the Graduate Institute of International and Development Studies in Geneva since 2010, and was chair of that department from 2017 to 2021.
-He is deputy director and director of executive education at the Graduate Institute of International and Development Studies.
+Mohamedou taught in the International History and Politics Department of the Graduate Institute of International and Development Studies in Geneva from 2010, and was chair of that department from 2017 to 2021.
+He was deputy director and director of executive education at the Graduate Institute of International and Development Studies.
 He was deputy director and academic dean of the Geneva Centre for Security Policy from 2014 to 2017.
-He is a lecturer at the Doctoral School at Sciences Po Paris since 2013 and teaches summer schools at the London School of Economics and Political Science.
-Mohamedou was visiting professor at the University of Milan in 2014-2017.
-He sits on the scientific committee of the Middle East Programme of the European University Institute and on the editorial board of the journals Relations Internationales, Middle East Law and Governance, Etudes Internationales, and Politics and Governance.
+He was a lecturer at the Doctoral School at Sciences Po Paris from 2013 and taught summer schools at the London School of Economics and Political Science.
+Mohamedou was visiting professor at the University of Milan in 2014–2017.
+He sat on the scientific committee of the Middle East Programme of the European University Institute and on the editorial board of the journals Relations Internationales, Middle East Law and Governance, Etudes Internationales, and Politics and Governance.

-Since 2014, he is a commissioner in the West Africa Commission on Drugs (WACD) appointed by former United Nations Secretary General Kofi Annan, and, since 2017, a member of the High Level Panel on Migration set up by the United Nations Economic Commission for Africa (UNECA) and the African Union.
+From 2014, he was a commissioner in the West Africa Commission on Drugs (WACD) appointed by former United Nations Secretary General Kofi Annan, and, from 2017, a member of the High-Level Panel on Migration set up by the United Nations Economic Commission for Africa (UNECA) and the African Union.

+Mohamedou died after a long illness in Geneva, Switzerland, on 17 September 2024, at the age of 56.